-These findings have demonstrated the significance in diversification gain by adding property, LPTs and international LPTs to the financial assets portfolio.
+By and large, these findings have demonstrated the significance in diversification gain by adding property, LPTs and international LPTs to the financial assets portfolio.
 The most noticeable improvement was the addition of international LPTs to pure financial assets and mixed property-financial assets portfolios.
-These findings are in line with similar studies in the US and UK (Webb et al, 1988; Gordon et al, 1998; Chua, 1999; Stevenson, 1999; Maurer and Reiner, 2002).
+These findings are in line with similar studies in the US and UK (Webb et al, 1988; Gordon et al, 1998; Chua, 1999; Stevenson, 1999; and Maurer and Reiner, 2002).

-Figure 2: Efficient frontiers of various mixed-asset portfolios international LPTs, has resulted in significant diversification improvement.
-When property was added to the shares/bonds portfolio, the portfolio risk has declined substantially, coupled with enhanced portfolio return.
-When LPTs and international LPTs were added to the mixed-asset portfolios, not only were the efficient frontiers elevated to a higher level, but also the efficient sets also spanning across a wider risk spectrum.
+Figure 2 presents the efficient frontiers of four mixed-asset portfolios.
+The addition of another asset class to the financial assets portfolio, be it property, LPTs or international LPTs, has resulted in significant diversification improvement.
+When property was added to shares/bonds portfolio, the portfolio risk has declined substantially coupled with enhanced portfolio return.
+When LPTs and international LPTs were added to the mixed-asset portfolios, not only the efficient frontiers were elevated to a higher level, but also the efficient sets also spanning across a wider risk spectrum.
 Between LPTs and international LPTs, the mixed-asset portfolio with international LPTs consistently outperformed the LPTs portfolio at all levels of risk/return spectrum except at the lower end.
 This finding is consistent with the findings of Gordon et al (1998), Maurer and Reiner (2002) and Liu and Mei (1998); where significant diversification benefits were found when international property securities were added to the portfolio.